 Think refill pouches are sustainable?
 Think again.

 Refilling a plastic bottle from a plastic pouch and calling it sustainable doesn’t make much sense.
-Refill pouches are made from 100% virgin plastic, which relies on petrochemicals and contributes to greenhouse gas emissions.
-Not only are refill pouches unsustainable in terms of their manufacture, they are also difficult - or impossible - to dispose of sustainably.
+Refill pouches are made from virgin plastic, which relies on petrochemicals and heavy metals for its manufacture.
+Globally, it’s estimated that virgin plastic manufacture contributes 14% of all greenhouse gasses and takes 8% of the world's oil.
+And only 9% of all plastic is recycled.

 The problem with recycling plastic